-In case of brazing joining of metal pieces is done with the help of filler metal called as brass (an alloy of copper 60% and Zinc 40%).
+Brazing is the metal joining process with the help of filler metal called as brass (an alloy of copper 60% and Zinc 40%).
 Filler metal is melted and distributed by capillary action between the mating surfaces of the metallic parts being joined.
 In this case only filler metal melts.
 There is no melting of workpiece metal.
-The filler metal (brazing metal) should have the melting point more than 450°C. Its melting point should be lesser than the melting point of workpiece metal.
+The filler metal (brazing metal) has the melting point more than 450°C. Its melting point should be lesser than the melting point of workpiece metal.
 The metallurgical bonding between work and filler metal and geometric constrictions imposed on the joint by the workpiece metal make the joint stronger than the filler metal out of which the joint has been formed.